Marathon: Istoria v1.1

 In-game help:

 At any time during the game, you can view a help screen to remind you of certain things.
-Open up your overhead map and then hold down the microphone button to view the in-game help screen.
+Open up your overhead map and then hold down the aux trigger to view the in-game help screen.
 It will remind you what your class active and passive abilities do.
 It will also remind you of your keybinds for your class ability, health cans, and spells.
 As you find new spells, descriptions of each spell type will also show up here.
 If you have chosen to play in Hard or Extreme mode, it will also be indicated on this screen.

 Class selection: